 R1140 When HTTP is used as the transport, a MESSAGE SHOULD be sent using HTTP/1.1.
 HTTP-TRANSPORT TESTABLE BP1001

-Note that support for HTTP/1.0 is implied in HTTP/1.1, and that intermediaries may change the version of a message; for more information about HTTP versioning, see RFC2145, "Use and Interpretation of HTTP Version Numbers."
+Note that support for HTTP/1.0 is implied in HTTP/1.1, and that intermediaries may change the version of a message; for more information about HTTP versioning, see [RFC2145], "Use and Interpretation of HTTP Version Numbers."

 HTTP Methods and Extensions